Most of us want to spend the least to get the most.

-On the flip side, people often gravitate to the allure of expensive things.
+Conversely, people often gravitate to the allure of expensive things.
 The added value and reward perceived, whether that perception is right or wrong, causes people to ACT on that impulse and make purchases that reflect their desire for quality and exclusivity.

-This discrepancy between BELIEF and BEHAVIOR, the disconnect between how consumers THINK and ACT is called cognitive dissonance
+This discrepancy between BELIEF and BEHAVIOR, the disconnect between how consumers THINK and ACT, is called cognitive dissonance.

 In this article, I’ll show you some of my pro pricing strategies and how to gain the confidence to charge what you deserve while offering value and satisfactory results.

-You also need to remember that going in, most clients’ idea of a personal trainer cost is fairly high.
+It would be best to remember that going in, most clients’ idea of a personal trainer cost is fairly high.

-When people ask “how much does a personal trainer cost?”, the answer they expect is typically pretty high. let’s see how this can work for you.
+When people ask, “How much does a personal trainer cost?” the answer they expect is typically pretty high.
+Let’s see how this can work for you.